casualcomputer/llm_google_colab/README.md

 3. **[Setting Up LLM on Kaggle GPU](https://github.com/casualcomputer/llm_google_colab/blob/main/setup-llm-on-kaggle-gpu.ipynb)**: This notebook guides you through the process of setting up a LLM on Kaggle using GPU acceleration.
 It includes steps to install necessary packages and optimize your model for Kaggle's hardware.

+4. **[Running Ollama on Colab](https://github.com/casualcomputer/llm_google_colab/blob/main/setup_ollama_google_colab.ipynb)**: This notebook guides you through the process of running and serving LLaMA3 through Ollama.
+It allows learners to interact with LLM easily and experimenting different open-source LLM's.

 ## Getting Started

 To get started with these tutorials, follow these steps: